visionvlsi/visionvlsi/README.md

 with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-onChips and many more.

 IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
-“Vision-VLSI Industry Pvt.
-Ltd.” is committed to provide the hands-on online training on these required EDA Tools along with the subject required to develop these ICs.
+“Vision-VLSI Industry Training Institute” is committed to provide the hands-on online training on these required EDA Tools along with the subject required to develop these ICs.

 Digital systems or circuits can be built on FPGAs or it can take ASIC design approach and it has its own EDA tools set.